-Launching in June 2021, the BIMM Institute will be inviting 20 enterprising students and alumni who have fantastic business ideas and enrol them on a programme of development that will help them realise their business potential.
+This programme is aimed at enterprising BIMM Institute students and alumni who have fantastic business ideas who will benefit from a programme of development to help them realise their business potential.
 The programme is open to students from underrepresented groups, including Black, Asian and ethnic minority communities; as well as students from lower-income backgrounds and areas of low participation in Higher Education; students with disabilities; care-leavers; and mature students.

 What kind of support is being offered?